ncrocfer/whatportis/README.rst

         }
     ]

 - The tool uses the `Iana.org <http://www.iana.org/assignments/port-numbers>`_ website to get the official list of ports.
-A private script has been created to fetch regularly the website and update the **ports.db** file.
+A private script has been created to fetch regularly the website and update the **ports.json** file.
 For this reason, an :code:`update` command will be created in a future version.